Last Updated: Jul 6, 2018

-There are four regional health information organizations in Pennsylvania: HealthShare Exchange, ClinicalConnect HIE, Keystone Health Information Exchange, and Mount Nittany Exchange.
+There are five regional health information organizations in Pennsylvania: HealthShare Exchange, ClinicalConnect HIE, Keystone Health Information Exchange, Mount Nittany Exchange, and Central PA Connect Health Information Exchange.

 The RHIOs coordinate with the Pennsylvania eHealth Partnership — the organization that maintains the Pennsylvania Patient and Provider Network (P3N) — to enable statewide health information exchange.
 P3N is considered the “hub” to allow secure health information to be exchanged between participating providers, the public health gateway, regional health information exchanges, care coordinators, and facilities across the state.

 RHIOs work as a community, providing secure delivery of information to those who participate.
 It is a collaborative effort, notes Kim Chaundy, director of operations, Keystone Health Information Exchange.
 “We don’t want to be an analytic tool; we want to feed into the tool to bring data together for the benefit of care coordination and workflow improvement opportunities.
 This is a key element RHIOs can offer,” Chaundy says.

 Here’s a closer look at each of Pennsylvania’s five HIEs: